Introduction to Landscape Painting

 Price

 This class is operating on a sliding scale.
-You may purchase the class at a rate you feel financially comfortable with, up to the maximum class cost of $120.
-All students will recieve the same instruction regardless of payment.
+You may purchase the class at a rate you feel financially comfortable with, up to the maximum class cost of $130.
+All students will receive the same instruction regardless of payment.

-Use the checkout process as-is to pay the full $120 for the course.
-To adjust the price during checkout, please enter the desired price in the promo code box in a multiple of 10, between $20 and $110.
-For example, to pay $60, enter 60 into the promo code box.
+Use the checkout process as-is to pay the full $130 for the course.
+To adjust the price during checkout, please enter the desired price in the promo code box in a multiple of 20, between $25 and $130, using the format PAINT##.
+For example, to pay $65, enter PAINT65 into the promo code box.
 Please reach out to us if you need assistance.

 Dates & Times

-This class will meet on Sundays starting Sunday, September 14th through October 26th from 12 pm – 2:30 pm with the exception of no class on October 12th.
+This class will meet on Saturdays starting Saturday, January 10th, through February 28th from 2:30 – 5:00 pm, with the exception of no class on February 14th.

 Materials Required